 The Film Journalism study course provides training that is on the cutting edge.
 You will carry out comparative analyses of various journalistic formats and develop expertise in innovative areas such as transmedia.
 Experienced speakers, producers, authors, directors and editors pass on their skills and knowledge in seminars, and these are supplemented with excursions and contact with programme supervisors.
 Thanks to our network, you have a great chance of getting a broadcaster on board for the co-production of your final diploma film.

-Here you can download specific information such as the admission requirements and the required work samples for the Film Journalism study course, and a checklist of application documents.
+Here you can download specific information, such as the admission requirements and the required work samples for the Film Journalism study course, as well as a step-by-step instruction for the online application portal of Filmakademie Baden-Württemberg.

 If so, please contact Konstantin Schenk, our project supervisor for Film Journalism at the Filmakademie Baden-Württemberg: